adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 **Training requirements**:

-To replicate the paper's results, you'll need:
+If you want to replicate the paper's results:
-- **Compute**: 4× H100 GPUs for ~48 hours (or equivalent - 8× A100 for ~60 hours)
+- **Compute**: 4× H100 GPUs for about 2 days (or 8× A100s for ~60 hours)
 - **Memory**: Each GPU needs ~40GB VRAM for batch size 32
-- **Dataset**: Training data is generated/augmented programmatically (included in repo)
+- **Dataset**: Training data is generated programmatically (code's in the repo)

-For experimentation on a smaller scale, you can train on Sudoku with 1× A100 or 1× 4090 in about 6-8 hours with reduced batch size.
+For smaller-scale experiments, you can train on Sudoku with a single A100 or 4090 in about 6-8 hours if you reduce the batch size.
+Still totally doable.

 ---

-## What This Means
+## What This Actually Means

-TRM demonstrates something important: for structured reasoning tasks with limited data, architectural innovation can outperform parameter scaling.
-But let's be precise about the scope and limitations.
+Look, I think TRM is impressive.
+But let's be honest about what it is and isn't.
+It shows that for certain types of problems - structured reasoning with limited data - clever architecture beats raw parameter scaling.
+But there are caveats.

 **Where TRM excels:**